jkosem/jk-portfolio/bastion.md

 ## Overview & Challenge

 Most apps and e-readers are focused on one thing, trying to shove thousands of years of printed reading into a device as is.
 I don't think it should be this way.
 The novel is purported to be over 400 years old, but the way we read today is not.
 Yet, books and narrative worlds are still presented the same way.
-I was interested in how design can help try and address this.
+I was interested in how design can help try and make reading in our world today better.

 ## Role

 Bastion was a self-initiated project in which my roles ranged from everything from managing the product development, to user experience and user interface design to outreach and public engagement.
-In short, I did just about all of it.
+In short, I did just about all of it except the actual coding.

 ## Results